Are you looking for the BEST discovery call tips? Ones that will set your sales calls on FIRE? 🔥

 What’s your biggest strategic priority for this year?

 That’s a diagnostic question.
-Its purpose is to uncover pain, which is appropriate for the first two stages above.
+Its purpose is to uncover a pain point, which is appropriate for the first two stages above.

 But your buyer is beyond that stage.
 They’re evaluating products.
 So if you start with this question, you’ll irritate them.